GreatDevelopers/bakaplan/README.md

 USAGE:
 ----------------------------
-Check INSTRUCTIONS.txt for using this software.
+Check INSTRUCTIONS for using this software.

 AUTHORS:
 ----------------------------